 branches to keep your additions on different branches, such that they won’t pick up stray commits later.

-If you make a mistake you do not need to close your PR, create a clean branch locally and then push to GitHub
+If you make a mistake you do not need to close your PR.
+Instead, create a clean branch locally and then push to GitHub

 --force to overwrite the existing branch (permissible in this case as no one else should be using that